-Multiple sclerosis study reveals how killer T cells learn to recognize nerve fiber insulatorsJanuary 11th, 2013 in Immunology /
+Multiple sclerosis study reveals how killer T cells learn to recognize nerve fiber insulatorsJanuary 11, 2013 by Leila Gray in Medicine & Health / Immunology

 (Medical Xpress)—Misguided killer T cells may be the missing link in sustained tissue damage in the brains and spines of people with multiple sclerosis, findings from the University of Washington reveal.
 Cytoxic T cells, also known as CD8+ T cells, are white blood cells that normally are in the body's arsenal to fight disease.